hapijs/hapi/API.md

     - a plugin registration function.
     - an object with the following:
         - `register` - the plugin registration function.
-        - `options` - optional options passed to the registration function when called.
+        - `options` - optional options passed to the plugin during registration.
         - `once`, `select`, `routes` - optional plugin-specific registration options as defined below.
 - `options` - optional registration options (different from the options passed to the registration function):